Insights & Trends CX Contact Center

 Calculate your NPS by subtracting the percentage of Detractors from the percentage of Promoters.
 A higher NPS indicates a loyal customer base, while a lower NPS highlights areas where customers may feel disconnected or dissatisfied with your service.

 NPS provides a high-level view of customer sentiment and is a valuable predictor of future growth.
-This is because loyal customers are more likely to promote your brand, leading to positive word-of-mouth and customer retention.
+This is because loyal customers are more likely to promote your brand, driving positive word of mouth and customer retention.

 Tip to improve NPS: Use feedback from Detractors to identify pain points and make targeted improvements.